About the Hufstedler School of Education

 Our Mission Statement

-The Hufstedler School of Education prepares competent, confident and conscientious educational leaders to promote and empower personal growth, academic success and professional achievement for all in a global society.
-We accomplish this by offering our candidates exceptional preparation centered on multidisciplinary and holistic approaches to education.
+The Hufstedler School of Education prepares competent, confident, and conscientious educational leaders who will promote and empower personal growth, academic success, and professional achievement for all in a global society.

 All Hufstedler School of Education credential programs are approved by the California Commission on Teacher Credentialing.
 Alliant International University is accredited by the WASC Senior College and University Commission (WSCUC).